 Because there are a number of areas that can contribute to the severity of addiction, as well as the substances chosen by the individual from drugs to alcohol or even prescription medications, this requires an approach to healing that is holistic and diverse.

 It is also important to note that many people experiencing addiction can also have a co-occurring mental health disorder at the same time.
-Addiction is something that occurs at varying levels, which is why when it comes to delivering that relevant support, treatment methods cover a diverse range of tactics.
-We can address the subject of addiction as something that is purely a chemical imbalance in the brain which can contribute to disease, but we can also look at it from a different prism, one where it is a combination of chemicals, mental health problems, and an unsupportive environment.
+Addiction is something that occurs at varying levels, which is why when it comes to delivering relevant support, treatment methods cover a diverse range of tactics.
+We can address the subject of addiction as something that is purely a chemical imbalance in the brain that can contribute to disease, but we can also look at it from a different prism, one where it is a combination of chemicals, mental health problems, and an unsupportive environment.